On paper, Anglogold's had the worst year among listed gold companies, but a ruthless handle on costs and a mine-by-mine review should start to pay off

 At first glance, it may seem confusing as to why the early evidence suggests that comprehensive testing programmes have proven to be arguably the most effective tool in “flattening the curve”.
 It may be obvious as to why testing would better reveal the extent of the virus, but not necessarily how testing can combat the virus itself...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.